siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/120-2025-02-09-ranges-in-kotlin.md

 Kotlin, a modern programming language developed by JetBrains, offers a wide range of powerful and expressive features.
 One such feature is **ranges**, which provide an elegant way to represent a sequence of values.
 Ranges are particularly useful in loops, conditional expressions, and collection processing.

-In this blog post, we will explore **ranges in Kotlin** in detail, covering their syntax, different types, use cases, and best practices to help you leverage them effectively in your Kotlin programs.
+In this article, we will explore **ranges in Kotlin** in detail, covering their syntax, different types, use cases, and best practices to help you leverage them effectively in your Kotlin programs.

 ---